MediaComem/comem-archidep/ex/load-balancing-deployment.md

 # Configure nginx as a load balancer for a Node.js application run with PM2

-The goal of this exercice is to use [PM2][pm2], a Node.js process manager, to deploy 3 instances of a Node.js web application on your AWS server, and to configure Nginx as a load balancer to distribute incoming traffic to these 3 instances.
+The goal of this exercice is to use [PM2][pm2], a Node.js process manager, to deploy 3 instances of a Node.js web application on your server, and to configure Nginx as a load balancer to distribute incoming traffic to these 3 instances.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->